-Tight uniforms won't be allowed.
+Tight uniforms will not be allowed.

-Hair must be off the collar at all times during clinical rotations.
+Hair must be off the collar and in a ponytail at all times during clinical rotations.

 Conservative hair color and style is to be maintained.
 Female students can wear makeup at a minimum.

 Body piercings are not permitted.
 No jewelry is to be worn with the exception of a wrist watch and wedding band.
 Only female students are permitted to wear ONE stud earrings.
 Nails must be maintained and closely clipped.
 No artificial nails may be worn.
 Only clear nail polish will be permitted.
 All tattoos deemed as offensive must remain covered to maintain the professionalism expected from Florida National University.